 Workplaces reflect the personalities and principles of their leaders and are shaped by the surroundings.
 Together, the Centre for Neural Computation and Kavli Institute for Systems Neuroscience are a well-funded, internationally respected research center in a city with fewer than 200,000 residents.
 This remarkable combination of global ambition and close-knit community echoes the determination of the Mosers and their long personal and professional relationship.

 Jonathan J. Couey was a postdoctoral researcher at the Kavli Institute at NTNU in Professor Menno Witter’s group from 2008-2012.
-He is now a researcher in the Department of Psychiatry, Erasmus Medical Center, Rotterdam.
-A noteworthy feature of the Mosers’ work, says Couey, is “most of their discoveries were made using a fairly simple recording technique.
+He was in 2014 a researcher in the Department of Psychiatry, Erasmus Medical Center, Rotterdam.
+A noteworthy feature of the Mosers’ work, said Couey, is that “most of their discoveries were made using a fairly simple recording technique.
 They just put animals in boxes and watch what their neurons do.”
-The work recognized by the Nobel committee, says Couey, didn’t require manipulations such as gene knockouts.
-“They can do extraordinary science on animals that are behaving normally, that are healthy and not in pain,” says Couey.
+The work recognized by the Nobel committee, said Couey, didn’t require manipulations such as gene knockouts.
+“They can do extraordinary science on animals that are behaving normally, that are healthy and not in pain,” said Couey.
 “This means their science is technologically simpler and might even more accurately represent biological reality.”
-This type of science requires a particular skill, says Couey: “May-Britt and Edvard are extraordinarily good at making observations while asking clever questions.”
+This type of science requires a particular skill, said Couey: “May-Britt and Edvard are extraordinarily good at making observations while asking clever questions.”

-The NTNU site is an exceptional place to work, Couey says, with state-of-the-art facilities.
+The NTNU site is an exceptional place to work, Couey said, with state-of-the-art facilities.
 He was there at a time of extraordinary growth.
-“For a while,” he says, “we had group meetings with all the people from the institute in the same room.
+“For a while,” he said, “we had group meetings with all the people from the institute in the same room.
 It was crowded but exciting.”
 Now, with seven active research groups, lab meetings are held separately.
-But the Mosers cultivated a work environment with a warm, family feeling, says Couey.
-“And of course, the science is incredible,” he says.
+But the Mosers cultivated a work environment with a warm, family feeling, said Couey.
+“And of course, the science is incredible,” he said.
 “If you work hard, the Mosers work hard for you.
 They take care of the people from the institute.”
 Couey always felt that the Mosers would be given the Nobel Prize and is glad the honor has come relatively early in their career.
-“This is not a Nobel Prize that caps a career,” he says.
+“This is not a Nobel Prize that caps a career,” he said at the time of the announcement.
 “This will just make people more aware of their work.”

 Opportunities ahead

-The 2014 Nobel award adds to the growing focus on brain research, which has seen enormous recent attention with the European Human Brain Project and the U.S. Brain Initiative.
+The 2014 Nobel award added to the growing focus on brain research, which has seen enormous attention with the European Human Brain Project and the U.S. Brain Initiative.
 Neuroscience is trending, with opportunities for life scientists.
-“We’re focusing on basic research questions,” says Edvard Moser.
+“We’re focusing on basic research questions,” said Edvard Moser.
 “Once someone takes it further and applies it, for example to early Alzheimer’s disease, it will be interesting to the pharmaceutical industry, but we aren’t taking those steps.
 We’re simply trying to understand how the brain works.”

 A family endeavor